Lemna gibba aka Fat Duckweed

 Fat Duckweed, Inflated Duckweed, Gibbous Duckweed

-How to care for Fat Duckweed
+How difficult is it to take care of Fat Duckweed

 With its straightforward care requirements, Fat Duckweed is a hassle-free plant that anyone can enjoy.